 They have published at least 3,000 books in total ever since year of inception.
 I would not be surprised by these numbers if I were you since Usborne Publishing has 35 fantastic writers and more than 50 book designers.

 Plus, the staff in charge of book production, accounts, sales, marketing, and everything else is at least composed of 250 people.

 With such dedication and passion in producing books for children, they have scored multiple titles and awards and have built a remarkable reputation in the niche of children’s books publishing companies.

 To get started with Usborne Books, you will join as a consultant by initially purchasing their Educational Consultant Kit.
-This would cost you $125, plus taxes.
-Comprising this kit are 20 books, 6-month website membership, and business supplies worth $22.
+This can cost you $75 for the new consultant mini kit or $125 for the New consultant kit, plus taxes.

 As if you haven’t already had enough of all the startup costs, there are also recurring fees you have to take into account.
 Apparently, there are subscriptions you would have to pay for.
 If you are wondering what kind of subscriptions these are, it is mostly just tools you would need in placing and processing orders.

 Most MLM companies usually have a high start-up cost, so it is no surprise you would have to spend a lot just for getting started with Usborne Books.

 Once you have done all that, you are now considered a consultant of Usborne Books.
 I have to give a round of applause for this company due to the fact that their attention tends to lean more towards the direct sales rather than on the recruitment aspect.

 One of the reasons why MLMs are constantly linked to pyramid schemes is because some companies only use their products as a cover up when in reality, all the money comes from the recruitment aspect.

 We are on the right track since just from this observation alone, we could say with confidence that Usborne Books is not a pyramid scheme.